gvlproject/HubZero_other_themes/README.md

-# Alveo2015
+# GVL2015

-Joomla extensions (template and module) to customise HubZero, so it can be used as part of the Alveo Virtual laboratory.
+Joomla extensions (template and module) to customise HubZero, so it can be used as part of the GVL Virtual laboratory.

 These extensions apply to HubZero version 1.3, which in turn is based on Joomla version 2.5.

 ## Template

-This template is used for the entrance and other pages of the HubZero instance used by Alveo.
+This template is used for the entrance and other pages of the HubZero instance used by GVL.
-The style (colour palette and fonts) follow the existing Alveo web site appearance at http://alveo.edu.au/.
+The style (colour palette and fonts) follow the existing GVL web site appearance at http://alveo.edu.au/.
 The original scheme used the Jumbotron layout from Twitter Bootstrap.
 This template was to be based on Twitter Bootstrap, but this was not pursued.
 Instead the default HubZero template was copied and modified by adding an over-ride style sheet (alveo.css).

-To use this template, git export the contents into a directory called Alveo2015, or whatever, and then zip the directory and its contents into the file Alveo2015.zip.
+To use this template, git export the contents into a directory called GVL2015, or whatever, and then zip the directory and its contents into the file GVL2015.zip.

 Use the Joomla administrator interface for extension management to upload and install the zip file.
 Any previous versions need to be deleted first.